musket-ml/musket_examples/quora-insincere-questions/README.md

 ## Launching from console

 * Ensure you have Python 3.6, as well as Musket and Kaggle python packages with their dependencies installed, Keras installed and configured
-* In experiment root folder - `quora-insincere-questions` - in command line type `musket fit -d`. `-d` tells Musket to download dependencies - Kaggle Severstal dataset in this case - before launching experiments.
-If you have more than one card available - don't frget to add `--num_gpus=N` parameter, where N is an amount of your available devices
+* In experiment root folder - `quora-insincere-questions` - in command line type `musket fit -d`. `-d` tells Musket to download dependencies - Quora's insincere questiosn dataset in this case - before launching experiments.
+If you have more than one card available - don't forget to add `--num_gpus=N` parameter, where N is an amount of your available devices

 ## Launching from DS IDE